ElDeveloper/computer_graphics/assignment2/README.md

 - To increase the value of s use `S` to decrease it use `s`.
 - To reset back to the initial viewing position use `0`.
 - To exit graciously use `ESC`.

+Time it took me to complete 5 hours.